-NOTE: If the total installed memory exceeds 512MB, the system will hang during startup.
+NOTE: Make sure the total installed memory does not exceeds 512MB.
+Otherwise, the system may hang during startup.

 3.5.1 General DIMM Notes

 - For the system CPU bus to operate at 133MHz, use only PC133-compliant DIMMs.
 When this motherboard operates at 133MHz, most system will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed.
 If your DIMMs are not PC133-compliant, set the CPU bus frequency to 100MHz RAM to ensure system stability. - ASUS motherboards support SPD (Serial Presence Detect) DIMMs.
 This is the memory of choice for best performance vs. stability. - BIOS shows SDRAM memory on bootup screen. - Single-sided DIMMs come in 16, 32, 64,128, 256MB; double-sided come in 32, 64, 128, 256, 512MB.